useflyyer/flyyer-php/README.md

 Advanced features include:

 - Custom variables: additional information for your preview that is not present in your website.
+[Note: if you need customization you should take a look at [Flayyer.io](#flayyerio)]
 - Custom metadata: set custom width, height, resolution, and more (see example).
 - Signed URLs.